berislavlopac/pyotr/docs/index.md

   also validated based on the specification rules before being sent back to the client.

 On the other hand, `pyotr.client` uses the `operationId` to generate a request based on the rules defined in the specification.
-The user simply needs to call the `operationId` as if it was a method of a client instance , optionally passing any specified arguments.
+The user needs to call the `operationId` as if it was a method of a client instance , optionally passing any specified arguments.